lovego/pgcache/README.md

 # pgnotify
-Make postgresql notify you when "UPDATE", "INSERT", "DELETE" executed, and return excepted columns' data to you.
+Make postgresql notify you when "UPDATE", "INSERT", "DELETE" executed, and return expected columns' data to you.

 ## Install
 `$ go get github.com/lovego/pgnotify`